 President and Founder

 Dr. Jeffrey Seay is the President and Founder of Engineers for Sustainable Energy Solutions.
 He also holds appointments as the PJC Board of Trustees Engineering Professor and Professor of Chemical and Materials Engineering at the University of Kentucky College of Engineering Paducah Extended Campus Program and Visiting Professor in the Department of Biosystems and Agricultural Engineering at Makerere University in Kampala, Uganda.

 Dr. Seay joined the University of Kentucky in 2008 after a 12-year career as a process engineer in the chemical industry.
 His research interests include process simulation and modeling, waste to energy processes, appropriate technology and sustainable development.
 Dr. Seay has served as Chair and Co-Chair of the American Institute of Chemical Engineers (AIChE) Sustainable Engineering Forum (SEF); Vice Chair of the AIChE International Committee; Programming Chair for the AIChE Environmental Division.
 He is a member of the Managing Board for the AIChE Institute for Sustainability

-Chandni Joshi is a Project Engineer at Geo Consultants Corporation.
-She received her BS in Chemical Engineering from the University of Kentucky and is currently pursuing her Ph.D. in Chemical Engineering from there, too.
+Chandni Joshi Jangid is a Sustainability Associate at Foxley, LLC.
+She received her BS and Ph.D. in Chemical Engineering from the University of Kentucky.

 Having spent most of her childhood in rural western India, Chandni has first-hand experience of the waste accumulation challenges facing developing nations.
 As the Vice President of ESES, Chandni’s aim is to develop technical solutions for plastic waste management that incorporate the three pillars of sustainability and empower rural communities to reduce their waste accumulation by providing the waste a value.

 Sarah Cranor received her bachelor’s degree in Chemical Engineering from the University of Kentucky.
 She currently serves as the Secretary/Treasurer for Engineers for Sustainable Energy Solutions.
 Sarah has been working with waste plastic in underdeveloped regions of the globe since 2015.
 She has traveled to Cameroon, Uganda, and India implementing this research while a student at the University of Kentucky.
 She currently works as a production engineer in the specialty chemical industry.

 Board of Directors